def1ant1/RusticUI/README.md

 Rust crates (`crates/rustic-ui-*`) and exposes automated TypeScript shims via `cargo xtask build-docs`; the archived files remain as read-only references for parity investigations.

+## Responsive layout primitives

+Enterprise adopters migrating from the legacy `mui_*` layout helpers can now rely on the Rust-first `Box`, `Container`, `Grid`, `Stack`, `Hidden`, and `ImageList` state machines shipped in `rustic-ui-headless`.
+Each primitive exposes:

+- **Responsive breakpoint APIs** – Every state machine accepts a shared `BreakpointConfig` and `ResponsiveValue` tokens so SSR and CSR adapters resolve layout consistently across viewports.
+The new regression suite under `crates/rustic-ui-headless/tests/layout_primitives.rs` snapshots the evaluated metadata for every breakpoint to guarantee deterministic automation hooks and spacing semantics.【F:crates/rustic-ui-headless/tests/layout_primitives.rs†L1-L209】
+- **Deterministic DOM contracts** – Material adapters mirror the headless evaluation pipeline.
+The integration tests in `crates/rustic-ui-material/tests/layout_renderers.rs` snapshot the generated CSS variables, inline styles, and automation attributes across frameworks so React/Yew/Leptos renderers hydrate with byte-for-byte parity.【F:crates/rustic-ui-material/tests/layout_renderers.rs†L1-L126】
+- **Accessibility-forward defaults** – Attribute builders attach stable `role`, `aria-*`, and `data-*` markers for QA pipelines.
+When migrating from custom wrappers, prefer the fluent builders exposed on each state machine and pipe the resulting tuples into your adapter’s attribute map.
+Hidden content can opt into `data-inert` markers so focus management remains deterministic even when sections collapse at specific breakpoints.【F:crates/rustic-ui-headless/src/hidden.rs†L1-L120】

+Refer to the new migration notes in the Rust book for a step-by-step walkthrough that maps legacy layout props to the responsive primitives, demonstrates the new automation helpers (`EMPTY_SEGMENTS` and friends), and codifies the CI guardrails required to keep server-rendered snapshots fresh.【F:docs/rust-book/src/layout-primitives.md†L1-L120】

 ## Design system automation with `css_with_theme!`

 Enterprise teams demand consistent design tokens without repetitive wiring.
 The RusticUI theming macros automatically inject the